Refinitiv/refinitiv-ui/documents/src/pages/elements/button-bar.md

 ## Accessibility
 ::a11y-intro::

 Button Bar serves as a container for Button components.
 The button bar itself is assigned with `toolbar` role whilst its buttons have `button` role.
-Always try to include a text label for a button bar and buttons.
+Always try to include a text label, or `aria-label` for a button bar and buttons.

 Note that a Button Bar should not be used in place of a Tab Bar, which is for selecting and displaying panels – maintaining this distinction will help accessible users understand the purpose of the component.